 Joy surrounds us.
 Sometimes obvious and sometimes hidden.
 Top of the list is family.
-That’s probably why married people live 17 years longer than the unmarried counterparts.
+That’s probably why married people live 17 years longer than their unmarried counterparts.

 - should I marry,

 Here’s the hidden gem.
 There is observational evidence that work ethic may be inherited.
-People have assumed that things like musical ability is an inherited trait.
-But, it may not be the musical abilities that are passed down.
-Rather, it may be the work ethic associated with the long hours of practice that is inherited.
+People have assumed that things like musical ability are inherited traits.
+But it may not be the musical abilities that are passed on.
+Rather, it may be inherited from the work ethic associated with musicians’ long hours of practice.

 Other things that bring Joy include activities such as music, reading, hobbies, humor, appreciating nature’s beauty, meditation, and the list is long.

-Did you know that dancing is the healthiest activity above all others?
+Did you know that dancing is the healthiest physical activity?
 And there are scientific studies to back it up.

 There is a process for picking the best hobby, activity, or vacation for you.